kvarak/dnd/docs/_Folk/halfling.md

     <div class="feat">

     ## Acrobatic
     You have learnt some sneaky tricks to level the field when fighting larger opponents.
-You take help from your entire body when using combat maneuver like the shove or disarm action and may use Acrobatics instead of Athletics.
+You take help from your entire body when using combat maneuver like the shove or disarm action and may add your Desterity instead of Strength on such checks.
 In addition you have advantage on checks made to avoid or escape grapples and restraints, as well as proficiency with Initiative checks.

     </div>